Back Back

 Bankruptcy may not work for…

-Bankruptcy cannot be used to clear the following debts: TV licence arrears, student loans, social fund loans, court fines, child maintenance arrears, fraudulent debts, mortgages and secured loans if it is wished for the property to be kept, court orders for personal injury payments.
+Bankruptcy cannot be used to clear debts such as TV licence arrears, student loans, social fund loans, court fines, child maintenance arrears, fraudulent debts, mortgages and secured loans if it is wished for the property to be kept, or court orders for personal injury payments.

 Child Maintenance Arrears